dlr-sp/swigbind11/README.md

 ## Using *swigbind11*

+Note: It is the responsibility of the user to add the *pybind11* headers to the header-search path of his build-system.
+*swigbind11* is not shipped with a *pybind11* clone for this purpose!

 Interfacing of libraries wrapped via *SWIG* and *pybind11* is quite easy using *swigbind11*.
 It allows the automatic conversion between *SWIG*-wrapped objects and the corresponding C++ types by means of using a custom *pybind11* *type